SmartBear/soapui/README.md

 * [Maven (version 2.0 or higher)](http://maven.apache.org/)
 * [Git (version 1.8 or higher)](http://git-scm.com)

+### Getting the source code for the first time

+To get the source code run `git clone https://github.com/SmartBear/soapui.git` where you want to the root folder for the soapUI project.

 ### Building

 * To build the whole soapUI project including all submodules, run `mvn clean install` in the root folder.